h3/django-duke-client/docs/deploying.rst

 giving them actual access to the production servers.

-When centralized deployment will be implemented, we will probably move to other nice to have features like scheduled deployment and continous integration.
+When centralized deployment will be implemented, we will probably move to other nice to have features like scheduled deployment and continous integration and maybe even a plugin architecture for things like website monitoring, project management and such.